Andrew Butler

-Andrew Pickens Butler (November 18, 1796 – May 25, 1857) was an American lawyer, slaveholder, and United States senator from South Carolina who authored the Kansas-Nebraska Act with Senator Stephen Douglas of Illinois.
+Andrew Pickens Butler (November 18, 1796 – May 25, 1857) was an American lawyer and United States senator from South Carolina who authored the Kansas-Nebraska Act with Senator Stephen Douglas of Illinois.

 In 1856, abolitionist senator Charles Sumner gave a speech in which he insulted Butler's character.
 In response, Preston Brooks, Butler's first cousin once-removed, caned Sumner on the Senate floor, nearly killing him.

 Biography

 Butler was a son of William Butler and Behethland Butler (1764–1853), and he was born in Edgefield, South Carolina.
 His early education was at Moses Waddel's Willington Academy.
 He graduated from South Carolina College, now the University of South Carolina.
 He was admitted to the South Carolina bar in 1818.
 Butler had two wives; Susan Anne Sirr 1830 and Harriet Hayne who had his only child, Eloise.

 Political history

 Butler was elected to the South Carolina House of Representatives as a young man, and in 1824 was elected to the South Carolina Senate.
 He served two terms and part of a third in the state Senate before being appointed the judge of the session court in 1833.
 In 1835, Butler was appointed the judge of the South Carolina Court of Common Pleas.